Some highlights of Jordan:

 I started my Jordan trip in de capital city Amman.
 A city build on many hills where I felt I was part of a scene in the movie The Kite Runner.
 When you are on top of one of those hills around 4 or 5 p.m. you will see many kites appear from countless roofs.
 It is such a beautiful sight!

 When you walk trough the streets of downtown Amman you have no idea how big the city actually is.
-So take lots of stairs and have lunch at Wild Jordan Café.
+So take lots of stairs and have lunch at the restaurant of the Wild Jordan Center.
 Here you will enjoy a healthy lunch with a sweeping view over the city.

-View from the roof of Wild Jordan Café:
+View from the roof of Wild Jordan Center: